mayukh3333/ShopifyChallenge/README.md

 Hello,

-My Name is Mayukh and i here are my solutions to the Winter 2021 Data Science Intern Challenge.
+My Name is Mayukh and here are my solutions to the Winter 2021 Data Science Intern Challenge.

 Question 1 is provided in 3 different formats:
   1. Jupyter Notebook